openscope/openscope/documentation/airport-guides/egcc.md

 Scottish Control (MACC East, FL195-)
 ```

+### Other aerodromes of interest
+The videomap includes the positions of various aerodromes within the Manchester Area Control Zone, including:
+* Manchester (_'Ringway'_) International Airport (EGCC)
+* Liverpool John Lennon Airport (EGGP)
+* Hawarden Airport (EGNR)
+* Blackpool Airport (EGNH)
+* Warton Aerodrome (EGNO)
+* Barrow Walney Island Airport (EGNL)

+Isle of Man Ronaldsway Airport is also on the videomap, however, it is outside the Manchester Area Control Zone.

+##### Liverpool John Lennon Airport, EGGP
+Liverpool John Lennon Airport is an international airport which serves Liverpool.
+In 2001, the airport was named after a founding member of the band The Beatles, John Lennon, 21 years after his death.
+The airport is relatively small, and only serves 5 airlines including budget airlines FlyBe, Ryanair, EasyJet and Wizz Air.

+Runway 09/27, Asphalt, 2285m

+##### Hawarden Airport (Maes Awyr Penarlâg), EGNR
+Hawarden Airport is a small airport located near Hawarden in Flintshire, Wales.
+It is close to the border between England and Wales; 6km southwest of Chester.
+The airport has no scheduled commerical flights, however, an Airbus factory which produces aircraft wings is located here.

+Runway 03/21, Asphalt, 1255m
+Runway 08/26, Asphalt, 1837m

+##### Blackpool Airport, EGNH
+Blackpool Airport is an airport located just outside the English seaside town of Blackpool.
+Over the years, Blackpool Airport has been struggling quite a lot; it closed in 2014 due to financial struggles and reopened in 2015.
+Today, the airport has no commercial air services as Citywing Airlines ceased operations in March 2017.
+However, the airport does serve helicopters, with one of the main operators being Babcock which operates services to various gas fields.

+Runway 10/28, Asphalt, 1869m
+Runway 13/31, Asphalt, 998m

 ### Restricted Airspace
 ##### EG R311 Capenhurst
 **Description**: A circle, 2 nm radius centred at 531550N 0025708W